 How to make that are fluffy?

 The trick to make your waffles fluffy is to use !
-Indeed, contains more fat than unsweetened and therefore waffles are fluffier .
+Indeed, contains more fats than unsweetened and therefore waffles are fluffier.
 Another option is to use .
-Obviously, unsweetened and oat would work too but the waffles will be crispier with these milks.
+Obviously, unsweetened and oat would work too but the waffles will be crispier with them.

 Waffle topping ideas